-to get people's attention.
+Most examples of dramatic language we have noted so far present images that are not normal.
+The response to such images ranges from mild surprise to shock.
+Surprise is a good tool for learning and memory.
+Figurative language and drama specifically are a good way to get people's attention.
 And once you have captured their attention, they will listen and learn better.
-Therefore, dramatic language is not a "problem" that must be solved in Biblical study but one of the positive teaching techniques of the ancient world.
+Thus, dramatic language is not a "problem" that must be solved in Biblical study but one of the positive teaching techniques of the ancient world.